sungsoo-ahn/2025/_posts/2025-05-07-positional-embedding.md

 1. **Diverse Temporal Scales**: Each attention head is able to focus on different temporal scales, allowing the model to capture a range of positional relationships.
 2. **Ensemble Effect**: The varied attention patterns create an ensemble-like effect, enriching the model’s representational power.
-3. **Contextual Flexibility**: With slopes tailored for different scales, the model can apply the most effective attention mechanisms for different contexts, adapting to both short and long-range dependencies.
+3. **Contextual Flexibility**: With slopes customized for different scales, the model can apply the most effective attention mechanisms for different contexts, adapting to both short and long-range dependencies.

 ### Theoretical Foundation and Advantages